 The Testing Center is located on the second floor of the Elizabeth Bradley Turner Center.
-The Center conducts all institutional testing for prospective and current students, such as COMPASS placement and exit exams, the Institutional SAT, Math Placement test, History Proficiency tests, Communication Technology Skills and Information Literacy tests, College Level Examination Program (CLEP) exams, Regents' Test, and the Outcomes Assessment.
-The Testing Center also administers national exams, such as PRAXIS, SAT, and the MAT.
-The Center provides proctoring services for CSU students enrolled in eCore courses, and for students of other institutions enrolled in various types of independent study and professional development courses.
-The Testing Center's Computer-Based Testing (CBT) site delivers Educational Testing Service's tests- PRAXIS I, GRE, and TOEFL.
+The Center conducts all institutional testing for prospective and current students, such as COMPASS placement and exit exams, the Institutional SAT, Math Placement test, History Proficiency tests, Communication Technology Skills and Information Literacy Skills tests, College Level Examination Program (CLEP) exams, Regents' Test, and the Outcomes Assessment.
+The Testing Center also administers national exams, such as the SAT, MAT, and CHES.
+The Center provides proctoring services for students of other institutions enrolled in various types of independent study and professional development courses.
+The Testing Center also operates a Prometric Testing Center, which delivers academic and professional licensing and certification exams such as the GRE, CPA, MCAT, and FINRA exams, among many others.

-STUDENT SERVICES
+-STUDENT SERVICES